 Table 3 – electrolyte content of common IV fluids (mmol/l unless otherwise specified)

-For severe dehydration, sepsis or haemorrhage leading to hypovolaemia and hypotension.
+For severe dehydration, sepsis, or haemorrhage leading to hypovolaemia and hypotension.
+Controlling bleeding and treating sepsis are priorities.

 Recommendation: use balanced electrolyte solutions.
 Avoid colloids.

-- Patients should be allowed food and drink ASAP.
+- Patients should be allowed food and drink as soon as possible